OutSystems/docs-odc/src/error/intc/os-intc-60007.md

 #### Recommended action

 1. Verify the server address and port number are correct.
 1. If the address and port number are correct, an as a quick temporary fix, add `trustServerCertificate=true` to the **Additional parameters** input.
-It's important to contact your IT IT department to fix the server’s certificate.
+It's important to contact your IT department to fix the server's certificate.

 ### Invalid connection string syntax